We are no strangers to the

-concept of correlation, as it implies the relationship between two variables.
+concept of correlation, as it is associated with the relationship between two quantitive variables.
+For example,

-The number of fans sold by a superstore with the rise of humidity on a summer
+the number of fans sold by a superstore with the rise of humidity during a summer

 period is a case in point.